frtrash/frtrash.github.io/SECURITY.md

 If you find something serious, like a way to access user data, bypass limits, or break stuff that shouldn’t break:

-Email us directly: security@theaurax.in
-Or use GitHub’s private advisory feature if you prefer.
+Use GitHub’s private advisory feature if you prefer. or DM me in discord -->

 Please don’t post it publicly until we’ve had time to review and respond.